tom42/shrinkler-gba/doc/GBA-cart-header.md

 # GBA cart header

-The following table shows the fields of the GBA cart header and whether they can be abused to contain code.
+The table below shows the fields of the GBA cart header and whether they can be abused to contain code.

+A good strategy for placing code seems to be the following:

+* At 0x00, branch to 0xa0 (the game title).
+* At 0xa0, switch to Thumb state.
+This will need two ARM instructions, or 8 bytes.
+* At 0xa8 there is room for 5 Thumb instructions.
+* At 0xb3 try to form a useful or at least harmless instruction together with the fixed byte at 0xb2, so that we can let the CPU run over these two bytes.
+* At 0xb4 there is room for 4 more Thumb instructions.
+The first 3 can be freely chosen, the last is needed to branch over 0xbc/0xbd to 0xbe.
+* At 0xbe there is room for 1 more Thumb instruction which can be freely chosen.
+  After this instruction the normal cart ROM area begins.

 | Adress | Size (bytes) | Can contain code | Description                                        |
 |--------|--------------|------------------|----------------------------------------------------|